Kevinb94/healthcare_data_analytics/README.md

 Welcome to my **Data Engineering Lab** — a collection of hands-on, containerized projects designed to explore and practice key concepts in modern data engineering.

+> ⚠️ **Note:** This repository is a work in progress.
+I'm actively building and refining these projects — updates will continue regularly.

 Each subproject in this repository is self-contained and focuses on a specific skill area, tool, or real-world workflow.
 All environments are powered by **Docker Compose** and built for reproducibility.

 ---